hunterjames47/hunterjames47/Analytics-Projects/Customer Churn/Customer Churn.md

 ![Image 28](images/image28.png)

-J. 	For the bivariate variable statistical analysis, bar graphs were also used with each variable being simultaneously split based on whether churn was true or false to help identify the variables that have the highest degree of churn.
+For the bivariate variable statistical analysis, bar graphs were also used with each variable being simultaneously split based on whether churn was true or false to help identify the variables that have the highest degree of churn.
 A heatmap was also created based on the correlation of each variable with one another.
 As can be seen from below senior citizens, customers without partners or dependents, have phone service, multiple lines, and fiber optic, do not have DSL, online security, online backup, online security, device protection or tech support, do not stream movies or tv, are not in contract, have a higher-than-average monthly charge, have a lower-than-average tenure, utilize online payment and paperless billing are more prone to churn.
 The likelihood of churn based on the sex of the customers is practically 50/50.

 From the heatmap, the correlation between each variable within the data is displayed.
 The closer to peach the color is, the more they positively correlate, while the closer they are to dark burgundy, the closer they are to zero correlation.